Summer School at Cambridge

 Biology

 Explore the rich and varied topics in biology essential to many important and rewarding careers, such as medicine or biotechnology.
-Learn how to improve your scientific writing skills through a presentation or scientific essay, exploring how Biological research impacts upon society.
+Learn how to improve your scientific writing skills through a presentation or scientific essay, exploring how Biological research impacts society.

 Computer Science

-Students will discover Python, tackle programming tasks, and be shown how to think programmatically, by breaking down problems so that they can tackle them with Python.
+Students will discover Python, tackle programming tasks, and be shown how to think programmatically by breaking down problems so that they can tackle them with Python.
 They will learn relational databases, a powerful tool that is used almost everywhere in computer science to efficiently store data.

 Mathematics